egandavidpatrick-del/project-navigator/README.md

   For a full breakdown of Enola and associated visible/hidden log files and PID naming check the Enola User Guide in the /guides/user-guides folder in this repository.

+**Observation: Hidden unlocks at exactly 5:00, Visible at 5:02 due to notification console display.**

 <h3>Enola Record Unlock Viewer</h3>

 **The log file as created in the video as seen in the Enola Record Unlock Viewer**